psidnell/ofplugins/README.md

 A HIDDEN/DEACTIVATED tag is added to or removed from on-hold projects to avoid toggling projects that were already on hold.

-## Notes

-### iOS Limitations

-At the momment there is no way to "select" certain item types before executing the plugin in iOS.

-The plugins above support selecting an item in MacOS and iPadOS but also have options for hard wired selections for items I use regularly from iOS.

-This will probably change, after which I will remove the options.